 The 17 Most Famous Paintings at the Louvre

 Art is about emotion.
-It is an artist unleashing their innermost thoughts and feelings onto canvas for all to witness, but few to see and understand.
-If you look at a painting and don’t feel anything, that is because you are lacking its story and the very reason we recommend guided tours.
+It’s the result of an artist unleashing their innermost thoughts and feelings onto canvas for all to witness, but which few understand.
+If you look at a painting and don’t feel anything, it’s because you’re lacking its backstory and historical context—the very reason we recommend taking guided tours.

 17. St. Francis of Assisi Receiving Stigmata

-If you are familiar with the Byzantine art style you may agree that it can be a little boring.
+If you’re familiar with the Byzantine art style, you may agree that it can be a little boring.
 The art style relies on “stiff” figures who lack emotion.
-You can easily identify Byzantine art as it heavily relies on gold leaf as see above.
-If you have seen one Byzantine painting then you’ve seen them all which is why I admittedly celebrate the last one ever painted.
+You can easily identify Byzantine art as it relies heavily on gold leaf, as seen above.
+If you’ve seen one Byzantine painting, then you’ve seen them all, which is why I admittedly celebrate the last one ever painted.

-If you are in front of Giotto’s St. Francis of Assisi Receiving Stigmata you can easily compare it to the other Byzantine art in the same room of the Louvre.
-Notice that Giotto’s figures interact more with one another, have a bit of emotion, and weave a slightly more passionate story.
+Stand in front of Giotto’s St. Francis of Assisi Receiving Stigmata and you can easily compare it to the other Byzantine art in the same room of the Louvre.
+Notice that Giotto’s figures interact more with one another, show a bit of emotion, and weave a slightly more passionate story.

-Giotto would go onto fresco the Scrovengi Chapel which was full of color and told an immense story.
-The chapel brought art one step closer to the Renaissance which is the world’s most famous artwork--much of which is in the Louvre.
+Giotto would go on to fresco the Scrovengi Chapel, which was full of color and told an immense story.
+The chapel brought art one step closer to the Renaissance, which produced some of the world’s most famous artwork—much of which is in the Louvre.

-This painting is the first on my list because it is part of arts resurgence and the reason why the Sistine Chapel, Mona Lisa, Last Supper, and Liberty Leading the People would come to exist.
-It is an artist making a considerable attempt to reinvent art and break it out of its box.
+This painting is the first on my list because it’s part of an arts resurgence and the reason why the Sistine Chapel, Mona Lisa, Last Supper, and Liberty Leading the People would come to exist.
+The work is an artist making a considerable attempt to reinvent art and break it out of its box.

 16. The Rape of the Sabine Women